IMPORTANT: This webinar has been rescheduled. The new date is 10th of Juni, 2026 from 15:30 - 17:00.

 • Explore the role that regions and municipalities can play, for example by incorporating heat protocols into public tenders.

-Matthijs Nieuwenhuis from La Isla Network.
-He will elaborate on the European response to extreme heat and its impact on workers.
-And will present the work by La Isla Network in developing occupational safety and health interventions that help organizations and workers become more resilient to extreme heat.
+• Matthijs Nieuwenhuis works for the La Isla Network and will elaborate on the European response to extreme heat and its impact on workers.
+Furthermore, he will present the work by the La Isla Network in developing occupational safety and health interventions that help organizations and workers become more resilient to extreme heat.

 This webinar is organized by the European Heat Adaptation Community of Klimaatverbond Nederland and the CoP Hitte.